maniartech/conductor/wip/CONTEXT_ENHANCEMENT.md

 1. Add cancel causes and reasoned cancellation

-- Use context.WithCancelCause internally and expose CancelWithReason(err error).
+- Use context.WithCancelCause internally and expose CancelWithReason(err error) on an owner-only Controller (not on the consumer-facing Context).
 - Document that Err() reflects the cause via context.Cause(ctx).

 1. Clarify shutdown vs cancel semantics